 Does My Employer Compensate Me for Workplace Accidents?

 If you have been injured while at work, the term “workers’ compensation” has probably been mentioned.
 Do you know what that means?
 What type of compensation is available to employees who are injured are the job?
 What do Florida regulations say about workers’ compensation?
-The Leifer Law Firm can answer all of these questions and more.
+Leifer & Ramirez can answer all of these questions and more.

 What is workers’ compensation?